nitrogen-lang/nitrogen/docs/modules.md

 # Language Modules

-The Nitrogen interpreter supports dynamically linking to shared Go plugins to extend the functionality of the interpreter by providing additional userland functions. **Modules are only supported on Linux.**
+The Nitrogen interpreter supports dynamically linking to shared Go plugins to extend the functionality of the interpreter by providing additional userland functions. **Modules are only supported on Linux and macOS.**

 ## Using Modules